S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

 \textbf{Metrics}.
-We gauge the efficacy of different methods by their average tSuc, i.e., the proportion of successful transfers across the dataset from the surrogate to the victim models.
+We measure the efficacy of different methods by their average tSuc, \ie the proportion of successful transfers across the dataset from the surrogate to the victim models.
+We also measure the average $\ell_{2}$ norm of generated perturbations to avoid unfair comparison \cite{chen2023measuring}.
 Additionally, we evaluate the time required by different transformations to craft AEs.
 All experiments are conducted on an NVIDIA GeForce RTX 4090 GPU using the PyTorch \cite{NEURIPS2019_bdbca288} framework.
 For consistency, the batch size is set to 10 across all experiments, ensuring that no method surpasses the memory threshold, thereby maintaining fairness in the comparison of time consumption metrics.